CH LAB-Order (R4)

 Laboratory order with Service Request

 This implementation Guide uses FHIR Resources.
 The complete laboratory order is a bundle resource of type document.
-The first entry is the composition containing the structured data of the order (status, type, category, subject, encounter, date, author, confidentiality, attester etc.).
+The first entry is the composition containing the structured data of the order (status, type, category, subject, encounter, date, author, confidentiality, attester etc).
 A section element has an entry with the Service request reference.

-The ServiceRequest may instantiate a ActivityDefinition, a coded procedure to execute a single laboratory test (e.g. Sodium concentration in Serum), or to execute an entire test panel (e.g. concentration of Electrolytes in Serum).
+The ServiceRequest may instantiate an ActivityDefinition, a coded procedure to execute a single laboratory test (e.g. Sodium concentration in Serum), or to execute an entire test panel (e.g. concentration of Electrolytes in Serum).
 Using a ServiceRequest Container we can reference to other ServiceRequest Containers or to Single Test Service Requests.

 Laboratory order with Service Request and Form

-The lab order can optionally and in addition to the ServiceRequest contain forms as resources, which in this context are called Questionnaire and QuestionnairResponse.
+The lab order can optionally and in addition to the ServiceRequest contain forms as resources, which in this context are called Questionnaire and QuestionnaireResponse.
 The structure of these forms is based on ORF.
-This allows the data for the laboratory order to be placed in a structured form.
+This allows the data for the laboratory order to be placed in a structured way.

 2. Data about practitioner, patient and treatment should be transferable to the electronic order.

-3. In the electronic order system all available analyses should be presentable, a search option should be available.
+3. In the electronic order all available analyses should be presentable, a search option should be available.
 The content of panels should be visible.

-• The the electronic order system should contain analyses and test-panels.
-Groups of tests, e.g. for “blood count” are usually requested as panels.
+• The the electronic order should contain analyses and test-panels.
+Groups of tests, e.g. for "blood count" are usually requested as panels.
 They are split into service requests for single analyses in the ServiceRequest Container.
 If the LIS (Laboratory Information System) knows the components of the panels, it can do the splitting itself.

 4. Analyses, Sample type, required Sample additives and preanalytic handling should be presented to the order filler.